GAUTHAMPSANKAR/PX4-ROS2-hailo-payload-drop/README.md

 - OFFBOARD velocity commands returned back to PX4 via MAVROS.
 ## System Overview

-Below is a high-level view of the simulation + perception pipeline during a typical HIL test.
+Below is a high-level view of the simulation + perception pipeline during HIL test.
-Gazebo runs PX4 SITL and publishes the camera stream, which is forwarded to the Raspberry Pi 5 for Hailo-accelerated inference and autonomy execution.
+Gazebo runs PX4 SITL and publishes the camera stream via a ROS Bridge, which is forwarded(only during testing) to the Raspberry Pi 5 for Hailo-accelerated inference and autonomy execution.

 <p align="center">
   <img src="docs/images/full_pipeline_overview.png" width="850"/>